 About Tātau Tātau o Te Wairoa Trust

-The Iwi and Hapū of Te Rohe o Te Wairoa Claims Settlement Bill had its first reading in Parliament on 15 March 2017, which was well-attended by whānau.
+The Iwi and Hapū of Te Rohe o Te Wairoa Claims Settlement Bill had its first and second reading in Parliament on 15 March and 20 December 2017, which was well-attended by whānau.

 Please keep visiting our website and Facebook page to stay updated on our mahi.
 Mauri Ora!